Photo by Noah Shatzer

 The ‘Spirit of South Mountain’ Award

 Each year we recognize an individual, project, or organization that has made significant contributions to advancing a positive and sustainable future for the South Mountain landscape.
-The Spirit of South Mountain award is to be presented at the annual “Power of the Partnership” year-end celebration in January.
+The Spirit of South Mountain award is to be presented at the annual “Power of the Partnership” celebration.

 Award nominations will be judged based on the degree to which they: